Will AI Replace Mental Health Therapists?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Mental Health Therapists and how much of each one today’s AI can handle autonomously — higher = more displacement risk.
+Core tasks for Mental Health Therapists and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Conduct individual psychotherapy sessions using evidence-based modalities such as CBT, DBT, or EMDR to address clients' mental health conditions